chengchingwen/Transformers.jl/README.md

 3. Multiple argument & jump connection

     As we metioned above, the original intention was to handle the case that we have more than one input & output.
-So, we can do this we the following syntax:
+So, we can do this with the following syntax:

 ```julia
 # a complex structure